First Look: ‘Victoria’ Star Jenna Coleman in BBC’s ‘The Cry’

 Synchronicty’s Claire Mundell, who serves as executive producer, said: “The start of shooting marks an incredible moment for our company as we start production on what is a truly international drama with Scottish roots.”

 “The Cry” is written by Jacquelin Perske, whose previous credits include Rowan Woods’ film “Little Fish” starring Cate Blanchett, from a novel by Helen FitzGerald.
-The cast also includes Sophie Kennedy Clark, Alex Dimitriades and Shareena Clanton.
 It is produced by Brian Kaczynski.
 Mundell executive produces alongside the BBC’s Elizabeth Kilgarriff and Gaynor Holmes.

 DRG hold distribution rights to the show, which will be broadcast in Australia by ABC.